D$^2$ST-Adapter: Disentangled-and-Deformable Spatio-Temporal Adapter for Few-shot Action Recognition: Method

 \subsection{Overview}

-\textbf{Problem Formulation of Few-shot Action Recognition.} The aim of few-shot action recognition is to learn an action recognizer from a set of base classes, which is able to recognize novel classes using only a few labeled samples.
-The task typically follows episodic paradigm~\cite{MatchNet,OTAM,HyRSM,MoLo}, which is consistent with general application scenarios for few-shot learning.
+\textbf{Problem Formulation of Few-shot Action Recognition.} The task of few-shot action recognition typically follows episodic paradigm~\cite{MatchNet,OTAM,HyRSM,MoLo}.
 An episode includes a support set $\mathcal{S}$ consisting of $N$ classes and $K$ labeled samples for each class (referred to as the $N$-way $K$-shot task), as well as a query set $\mathcal{Q}$ that contains unlabeled samples to be classified.
 In each episode, we aim to classify every query into one of the $N$ classes with the guidance of the support set.
 Such episodic task setting is consistently adopted during all the training, validation, and test stages.

-\textbf{Adapter Tuning Framework.} We design a plug-and-play and lightweight adapter, dubbed \emph{D$^2$ST-Adapter}, which can be integrated into most existing large vision models.
-Thus we can leverage the powerful feature encoding capability of pre-trained large vision models by efficient image-to-video model adaptation while incurring only a small amount of parameter-tuning overhead.
-It is particularly well-suited to few-shot learning scenarios.

-\Cref{fig:framework} (a) illustrates the overall adapter tuning framework of our method.
-Given a pre-trained feature extractor from a large model, our designed lightweight \emph{D$^2$ST-Adapter} can be selectively plugged into the middle layers of the feature extractor to perform feature transformation for task adaptation while maintaining the shape of feature maps consistent before and after each adaptation.
-Only the inserted adapters are tuned during training while the pre-trained backbone keeps frozen, leading to efficient task adaptation.
-The learned features by such adapter tuning framework are further used for few-shot action recognition based on the metric-based strategy~\cite{protonet,OTAM,MoLo}.
+\textbf{Adapter Tuning Framework.} We design a plug-and-play and lightweight adapter for video data, dubbed \emph{D$^2$ST-Adapter}, which can be integrated into most existing large image models.
+Thus we can leverage the powerful feature encoding capability of pre-trained models by efficient image-to-video model adaptation with only a small amount of parameter-tuning overhead.
+It is particularly well-suited to few-shot scenarios.
+Figure~\ref{fig:framework} (a) illustrates the overall adapter tuning framework of our method.
+Given a pre-trained feature extractor from a large model, our designed lightweight \emph{D$^2$ST-Adapter} can be selectively plugged into the middle layers of the feature extractor to perform feature adaptation.
+Only the inserted adapters are tuned during training while the pre-trained backbone keeps frozen.
+The learned features by such adapter tuning framework are further used for few-shot action recognition based on the metric-based strategies~\cite{OTAM,TRX,HyRSM}.
+We instantiate the backbone of feature extractor with ResNet and ViT respectively.

-Our \emph{D$^2$ST-Adapter} is designed independently from the backbone structure of the feature extractor, thus it can be readily integrated into most of classical pre-trained deep vision models.
-In particular, we instantiate the backbone of feature extractor with two dominant deep visual learning frameworks, namely ResNet~\cite{Resnet} and ViT~\cite{ViT}, respectively.

-\subsection{D$^2$ST-Adapter}
+\subsection{D\texorpdfstring{$^2$}{}ST-Adapter}